Wednesday, September 17, 2014

 6 // They seek out new experiences.

 Sometime in my early 20s an epiphany happened.
 Why was I trying to be a dutiful lemming living a certain lifestyle pre-approved by society?
 Did I really want a 9-to-5, buy a nice gas-guzzling car, get married, move into a cookie-cutter home, have kids?
 In that order?
 Heck no. I wanted the creative freedom I oh-so-craved, and to get there, I had to be incredibly open-minded.
 It's amazing how this world is full of judgmental and assuming people holding themselves and everyone around them back.
-Family are the biggest culprits.
+Family is the biggest culprit.
 I didn't want to be that person.
 So I embarked on a 7 year world journey to broaden my perspective, experience other cultural POVs, soak in the curiosities of the human mind, explore the mysteries of the world, learn everything and anything, listen to everyone's personal story, and above all, live life how it's meant to be lived - carefree, no limitations, and very little planning involved because spontaneity is the best kind of happy surprise.
 There's this constant stream of inspo from the exposure to all these stimuli and various world-views - and my! - has it taken my imagination to a whole 'nother level, in turn shaping my photographic vision.
 Something that never would have happened if I stayed in my comfort zone.

 7 // They "fail up".